-Last week I received the GO from Datsun for review and I was more impressed with it than I thought I would be.
-The GO is a pretty good-looking little car.
-It’s a 4-door with a hatchback that’s based on the Micra platform and has some nice, bold modern styling.
+Last week I received the GO from Datsun for review and I was more impressed with it than I thought I would be considering initial reports.
+The GO is a pretty decent looking little car; it’s a 4-door hatchback based on the Micra platform and has some bold modern styling.
 It’s styled better than you’d expect a car in this price range to be.
-Once thing that I did notice is the paint, it's great.
-Much more expensice cars often still have some of that orange peel look upon close inspection, but the GO was flawless.
-I had the Ruby colour and doesn’t cost extra, as you’d normally expect to be charged for metallic colours like this.
-The GO could do with some nice little wheels as the 13-inch steelies with hubcaps aren’t that pretty, but seeing as the point is to keep costs down it makes sense.
-I'm also not a fan of the tiny contact patch afforded by 155-width tyres.
-The ‘face’ of the car is dominated by Datsun’s distinctive and modern “D-cut grille”, something I like a lot and it makes the fact that you’re driving a GO an easy spot on the road.
-Ride height is a little too high for me.
-I know I’m used to lowered cars, but mention of the ride height was made at the launch.
-They said it was to be able to cope with our road conditions, which it easily will, but it could still be a good 4cm lower and still be able to clear the most evil of speed bumps with more than enough space to spare.
-I won’t be surprised to see the GO fitted with 15-inch mags and some aftermarket suspension at the events I attend.
+Once thing that I did notice is the paint, it's great for a cheapie.
+Much more expensive cars often still have some of that orange peel look upon close inspection, but the GO was flawless - odd but true.
+I had the Ruby colour that doesn’t cost extra, you’d normally expect to be charged for metallic colours like this.
+The GO could do with some nice wheels as the 13-inch steelies with hubcaps aren’t that pretty, but seeing as the point is to keep costs down it makes sense.
+I'm also not a fan of the tiny contact patch afforded by 155-width tyres though, that's like using a parachute made out of Checkers packets - it can work, but not in every situation.
+The ‘face’ of the car is dominated by Datsun’s distinctive and modern “D-cut grille”, something I quite like and it makes the fact that you’re driving a GO an easy spot on the road so you know to switch lanes if one ends up behind you.
+Ride height is a little too high for me, I know I’m used to lowered cars, but mention of the ride height was made at the launch.
+They said it was to be able to cope with our road conditions, which it easily will, but it could still be a good 4cm lower (14cm at the rear) and still be able to clear the most evil of speed bumps with more than enough space to spare.

 The interior is interesting.
-Yes, it has that cheaper plastic feel to it, but that’s because it is a cheaper car, and as for the plastic feel, I like that.
+Yes, it has that cheaper plastic feel to it, but that’s because it is a cheaper car, and as for the plastic feel, I like it which must be a generational thing.
 We’re pretty much in the age of plastic right now, which is why bigger, more expensive cars also have that plastic feel that people like to complain about.
 The clocks are basic with a small digital display that shows revs, fuel level and some trip details like consumption and the estimated distance left on the fuel you have.
-On the speedo there’s markings referred to as the ‘Smart Meter Gearshift Guide’ that shows you the optimum speed to shift into the next gear for to get the best out your tank of fuel.
-If you do follow the guide, just know that you’re going to be going pretty slow.
+On the speedo there’s markings referred to as the ‘Smart Meter Gearshift Guide’ that shows you the optimum speed to shift into the next gear to get the best out your tank of fuel.
+If you do follow the guide, just know that you’re going to be driving pretty damn slow.
 The rest is as you’d expect, retractable 3-point seatbelts up front, manual at the rear; power windows up front, manual at the rear.

 There’s no radio included with the car, but instead a docking station and a player (on the higher priced model).
 It will fit any modern phone and all you need is an Aux jack to connect your phone to play your own music.
 It also has a USB jack but this is just for charging.
 On my drives I had my phone in the dock and plugged in with my music playing the whole time, and with Samsung’s dismal battery life I was able to keep it plugged in and charged so that I still had a phone to use when I arrived at my destination.
 It plays ok, clear and loud enough to drown out my rendition of Ludacris’s Move Bitch, so that’s cool.

 The Datsun GO has been given a 1200cc motor that also has Micra roots, so serviceables and parts are already in the country, a definite selling point for prospective buyers.
-It’s a 3-cylinder, 12-valve setup that produces 50kW with 104Nm but the gear ratios definitely make it feel like it has more.
+It’s a 3-cylinder, 12-valve setup that produces 50kW with 104Nm but the gear ratios definitely make it feel like it has more, that and the low weight.
 With the windows down you can hear the motor, it’s not loud by any means, but it does have a distinctive tone.
 At idle you can feel the vibration of the motor and the car sort of bobs along with it, much like a V8 with a cam would.
 It’s not loud or annoying, just something I haven’t felt in a factory car before.
-The motor provides a smooth drive though and it’s nippy enough for any traffic conditions.
+The motor provides a smooth enough drive and it’s also nippy enough for most traffic conditions.
 I mentioned the gear ratios of the 5-speed ‘box, and here was something I couldn’t really get used to.
 1st and 2nd are quite close together, but 3rd has a much longer ratio.
-On the first few drives I though I was going from 2nd to 5th and actually changed gears again to make sure I had 3rd.
+On the first few drives I thought I was going from 2nd to 5th and actually changed gears again to make sure I had 3rd.
 There’s around a 2000rpm drop when you shift to third and if you haven’t revved high in 2nd then the car feels like it labours while trying to get the revs back up in 3rd.

 As with the Datsun Sparkle in the late 70s, the GO will appeal to individuals who want a car tailored to their personality.
 There will be specific pre-set trim and option packages available, one for the sporty types, one for a family and one for women (which features parking assist – Seriously, that's how the release worded it - I had a chuckle at that).
 The options on offer can also be bought out of the packages, they include: